Project Opportunities

 Generative Models: Applications and Limitations

 Generative Models, such as ChatGPT, have seen a recent surge in interest, although they have existed for many years.
 For this project, we are interested in two aspects of recent advances in the field: First, the ability of e.g. ChatGPT to produce text is impressive at first glance, but how to use this text in longer-form environments is still an open question.
-For this part of the project, we want to look at how a generative text model could be used to write long-form text, e.g. a novel, in a way that is consistent and coherent.
+For this part of the project, we want to look at how a generative text model could be used to write long-form text, e.g. a novel, in a way that is consistent and coherent (as a continuation of this paper).
 However, while it is known that generative models may produce flat-out incorrect or made-up responses, and this can lead to real-world consequences (e.g. when using ChatGPT to produce court filings), even information that is not flat-out “wrong” may still not be biased in an undesirable way.
 For the second part of this project we are therefore investigating biases in LLMs, and how these could even be measured and detected.
+Initial results of this bias evaluation can be found in this paper.

 Suggest your own